bbresearcher/ZK/tutorial/HALO2/Part1.md

 ![Table](pics/coulmtypes.png)

+In the tutorial where we look into "Custom Gates", I will start going into the code, and show how each of these columns is declared and and instantiated in Rust code.

 ## Conclusion
 In the next tutorial I will be looking into the structure of Halo2 projects.
 We will get an insight into the concepts of "Chips", "Circuits", "Layouter" , "Floorplanner".